GusXKern/DCF-Amazon/README.md

 ![EBIT](DCF/EBIT.png)

 ## Additional Sections
-After making these first two sections, we can then use the templates that we have made to add additional sections needed for the DCF calculations:
+After making these first two sections, we can then use the templates that we have made to add additional sections needed for the DCF calculations

-- Tax

 ### Taxes